nxp-appcodehub/rd-nxp-easyevse-imxrt106x/README.md

 ## NXP EasyEVSE iMXRT106x

 EasyEVSE is a simulated electric vehicle charging station, J1772 compliant, connected to the Microsoft Azure IoT Central over Ethernet or Wi-Fi communication.
 The provided application is available in 2 flavors.
-One is the basic enablement, available on GitHub, while the full enablement can be found on [nxp.com](https://www.nxp.com/design/design-center/development-boards-and-designs/easyevse-ev-charging-station-development-platform-mcu-rtos:CONNECTED-EV-CHARGING-STATION). <br />Basic enablement provides:<ul><li>Graphical UI using LVGL and NXP GUI Guider tool</li><li>Network connectivity using either Ethernet or Wi-Fi<br /></li><li>Secure Microsoft Azure Cloud connectivity using the SE050 secure element</li><li>EVSE-SIG-BRD add-on development board communication for J1772 vehicle charger standard</li><li>Kinetis KM3x Metrology MCU communication.</li></ul>Full enablement provides the following additional functionalities:<br /><ul><li>Integration with Sevenstax `ISO15118-2` high level charging protocol using the HomePlug Green PHY (HPGP) transceiver (Lumissil IS32CG5317)</li><li>Integration with NXP CLRC663 NFC for external identification method</li></ul>
+One is the basic enablement, available on GitHub, while the full enablement can be found on [nxp.com](https://www.nxp.com/design/design-center/development-boards-and-designs/easyevse-ev-charging-station-development-platform-mcu-rtos:CONNECTED-EV-CHARGING-STATION). <br />Basic enablement provides:<ul><li>Graphical UI using LVGL and NXP GUI Guider tool</li><li>Network connectivity using either Ethernet or Wi-Fi<br /></li><li>Secure Microsoft Azure Cloud connectivity using the SE050 secure element</li><li>EVSE-SIG-BRD add-on development board communication for J1772 vehicle charger standard</li><li>Kinetis KM3x Metrology MCU communication.</li></ul>Full enablement provides the following additional functionalities:<br /><ul><li>Integration with Sevenstax `ISO15118-2` and `ISO15118-20` high level charging protocol using the HomePlug Green PHY (HPGP) transceiver (Lumissil IS32CG5317)</li><li>Integration with NXP CLRC663 NFC for external identification method</li></ul>

 The EasyEVSE purpose is to deliver both EV and EVSE reference applications based on NXP kits.